 Install all conduit, wiring, and pneumatic tubing which does not require interruption of the existing control system.

-Provide temporary variable pressure type hand pumps at each pneumatically controlled output, for temporary use by the USPS’s maintenance and operation contractor personnel.
+Provide temporary variable pressure type hand pumps at each pneumatically controlled output, for temporary use by the USPS’s maintenance and operation personnel.
 Schedule this step at least 48 hours in advance with the Building Engineer.

 Remove existing controls including wiring, conduit, and tubing (except materials to be reused in accordance with provisions specified elsewhere) which must be removed to facilitate installation of new BAS materials and equipment.